llambiel/letsecureme/post.md

     sudo rm /etc/nginx/conf.d/default.conf
     sudo touch /etc/nginx/conf.d/default.conf

-And add the following Nginx configuration block in `/etc/nginx/conf.d/default.conf`, so Let's Encrypt client can create temporary files required to authenticate the domain for which we're requesting the certificate for:
+And add the following Nginx configuration block in `/etc/nginx/conf.d/default.conf`, so Let's Encrypt client can create the temporary files required to authenticate the domain for which we're requesting the certificate:

     server {
         listen 80;